 The Director shall notify the permittee of the required modifications in writing and set forth a schedule for the permittee to develop and implement the modified SWMP.
+In the event the permittee is a co-applicant, then the SWMP shall be amended in conjunction with the other co-applicants.
 The permittee may propose alternative SWMP modifications to EPD.